 - Database Submission – This dataset contains weekly price and sales-rank information for more than 400,000 products from a broad selection of product categories on Amazon.com.
 The dataset ranges from 2010 to 2016 and includes, for each product, product title and product category.
 Additionally, most products have been successfully matched to their Universal Product Codes (UPC) and International Article Numbers (EAN) which allows researchers to link these data across different data platforms.

 - The Missing Men: World War I and Female Labor Participation (with V. Gay) Abstract

-- Do sex ratio imbalances affect female labor force participation?
-Using spatial variation in World War I military fatalities in France, we show that the resulting scarcity of men generated an upward shift in female labor force participation that persisted throughout the interwar period.
+- Using spatial variation in World War I military fatalities in France, we show that the scarcity of men due to the war generated an upward shift in female labor force participation that persisted throughout the interwar period.
 Increased female labor supply accounts for this result: deteriorated marriage market conditions for single women and negative income shocks to war widows induced many of these women to enter the labor force after the war.
-In contrast, firms did not increase their demand for female labor to compensate for the scarcity of men.
+In contrast, firms did not increase their demand for female labor to compensate for the scarcity of male labor.

 Works in Progress

 - Main Street versus Cyberspace: Consumers' Substitution Between Online and Offline Retail Abstract